Leo (constellation)

 Leo /ˈliːoʊ/ is one of the constellations of the zodiac, between Cancer, the Crab, to the west and Virgo, the Maiden, to the east.
 It is located in the Northern celestial hemisphere.
 Its name is Latin for lion, and to the ancient Greeks represented the Nemean Lion killed by the mythical Greek hero Heracles as one of his twelve labors.
-Its old astronomical symbol is (♌︎).
+Its traditional astronomical symbol is (♌︎).
 One of the 48 constellations described by the 2nd-century astronomer Ptolemy, Leo remains one of the 88 modern constellations today, and one of the most easily recognizable due to its many bright stars and a distinctive shape that is reminiscent of the crouching lion it depicts.

 Features

+The constellation Leo showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.

 The constellation Leo as it can be seen by the naked eye (the bright object in the center of the picture is the planet Jupiter in March 2004).

 Stars

 Leo contains many bright stars, many of which were individually identified by the ancients.
 There are nine bright stars that can be easily seen with the naked eye, four of the nine stars are either first or second magnitude which render this constellation especially prominent.
 Six of the nine stars also form an asterism known as "The Sickle," which to modern observers may resemble a backwards "question mark", The sickle is marked by six stars: Epsilon Leonis, Mu Leonis, Zeta Leonis, Gamma Leonis, Eta Leonis, and Alpha Leonis.
 The rest of the three stars form an isosceles triangle, Beta Leonis (Denebola) marks the lion's tail and the rest of his body is delineated by Delta Leonis and Theta Leonis.